oracle/terraform-provider-oci/website/docs/r/core_image.html.markdown

 		* `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders.
 		* `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
 This is the default for Oracle provided images.
 	* `is_consistent_volume_naming_enabled` - Whether to enable consistent volume naming feature.
 Defaults to false.
-	* `is_pv_encryption_in_transit_enabled` - Whether to enable encryption in transit for the PV boot volume attachment.
-Defaults to false.
+	* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the boot volume's paravirtualized attachment.
+The default value is false.
 	* `network_type` - Emulation type for NIC.
 		* `E1000` - Emulated Gigabit ethernet controller.
 Compatible with Linux e1000 network driver.
 		* `VFIO` - Direct attached Virtual Function network controller.
 Default for Oracle provided images.